 HELEN SOLAR POWER PLANTS

 Helen’s goal is carbon-neutral energy production.
-An interim target is to increase the share of renewable energy by 25 % by 2025.
 We are building solar power in order to reach our targets, and because there is a clear demand for solar energy among our customers.

 SUVILAHTI SOLAR POWER PLANT